lukashalim/Notes/Elections.md

 "Experimenters would randomly assign voters to receive varied sequences of direct mail—four pieces on the same policy theme, each making a slightly different case for Obama—and then use ongoing survey calls to isolate the attributes of those whose opinions changed as a result.

+Romney's data team was 1/10th the size of Obama's and focused on trying to understand if advertising was working.